w1710n0/local_manifests/README.md

 # local_manifests
 Simplify Manifest
-Noob-style for building an Android 13 ROM
+Noob-style for building a XdroidOSS 13 ROM